 Click here to see if you are eligible to get the COVID-19 Vaccine!

 FAQs about the COVID-19 vaccine

-The U.S. Food and Drug Administration (FDA) has given emergency use authorization for two COVID-19 vaccines, the Pfizer/BioNTech COVID-19 vaccine and the Moderna COVID-19 vaccine.
+The U.S. Food and Drug Administration (FDA) has given emergency use authorization for three COVID-19 vaccines:

 The COVID-19 vaccine will not affect fertility. the truth is that COVID-19 vaccine encourages the body to create copies of the spike protein found on the coronavirus's surface. this "teaches" the body immune system to fight the virus that has specific spike protein on it.